 - it is reasonably necessary for the purposes of a confidential alternative dispute resolution process

-In limited circumstances, we may provide your biometric information (such as your fingerprints or photograph) or biometric templates (a digital representation of your distinct characteristics) to an enforcement body (such as an Australian police force, Australian Border Force, the Department of Home Affairs, or the Australian Securities and Investment Commission).
-Biometric information or templates can only be provided if we comply with any relevant guidelines made by the Australian Information Commissioner.
+In limited circumstances, we may disclose your biometric information (such as your fingerprints or photograph) or biometric templates (a digital representation of your distinct characteristics) to an enforcement body (such as an Australian police agency, the Australian Crime Commission or the Australian Securities and Investments Commission).

-The third parties that we may disclose your personal information to or who may collect personal information on our behalf, include but are not limited to:
+The third parties we may disclose your personal information to, or who may collect personal information on our behalf, include but are not limited to:

 - suppliers and other third parties with whom we have commercial relationships (for example, for research and programs directly related to our functions)